Dairy Revenue Program: Protection from Market SwingJanuary 11, 2019

 Coverage is purchased based on 3-month intervals and can be bought to cover production out to 15 months.
 The producer is able to buy several units of protection for the same month intervals at varying times to maximize his protection so long as total milk covered does not exceed actual milk produced.
 Also, a dairyman can purchase an MPP policy for the same production covered by a DRP policy.
 Initially, the product may seem more complex than previous options, but ultimately it has fewer variables than its predecessors.
 Pricing is very competitive and cost-effective.

+You may purchase a product like fire insurance because there is a slight chance your property might catch on fire and go a whole lifetime without a fire claim.
+But, you won’t go through an entire career in dairy without experiencing a crash in the milk price.
 All dairymen should take a serious look at this product to understand if it can be a valuable cash flow management tool for their individual operation.

 Interested producers may contact our Agency, Ruhl Insurance, for more detailed information specific to their individual operation and some additional resources are available online from Rain and Hail.
 We can be reached at 717-665-8135, or email@example.com.